FAQ

 Answer:

-You can borrow up to three books or magazines at any one time.
+You can borrow up to five books at a time.

 Question: